ratehub/code-style/javascript/rules/base.md

 ## Rule Deviations
 * [[indent]](https://eslint.org/docs/rules/indent): an internal vote was held, and the winner was `4 spaces` (5 votes).
 2nd place was 3 spaces (4 votes).
 Tabs & 2 spaces each received 2 votes.
+* [[no-console]](https://eslint.org/docs/rules/no-console): this has been downgraded to `warn`, as `console` statements are used frequently during development and validation, with full intention to be removed prior to production deployment.
+An often-used work-around is to just add ESLint ignore to the console statements, but that makes it much more difficult to later identify the console statements for later removal.
+By keeping them as warnings, it will not fail testing, but can be easily recognized as needing to be fixed prior to final deployment.

 <!--
 | Rule Name | Class | Discussion |